Tech-Book-Community/CS50/Week10-Cybersecurity.md

 For example:
 Secure your account, Data, System, Software,…

-## Some suggestions for creatiing your password
+## Suggestions for creatiing your password
 *	For user:

 －>　Avoid easy password like:123456, abc, qweryui, etc,…